 Since that time Franklin has wasted little time making his mark at New Mexico and achieved many of the goals he laid out in his hiring.

-In 2008 the United States Track & Field and Cross Country Association created a “Program of the Year” award to honor those teams who succeeded in all three sports (cross country, indoor track & field, outdoor track & field on a yearly basis at the NCAA Championships.
-Since the awards inception New Mexico has made the list four times on the men’s side and once on the women’s side.
-In fact, UNM is one of only three schools to to finish in the final standings each of the last four years, joining Texas.
+In 2008 the United States Track & Field and Cross Country Association created a "Program of the Year" award to honor those teams who succeeded in all three sports — cross country, indoor track & field, outdoor track & field — on a yearly basis at the NCAA Championships.
+Since the awards inception New Mexico has made the list five times on the men's side and once on the women's side.
+In fact, New Mexico is one of only two schools to to finish in the final men's standings each of the last five years, joining Texas.
 UNM is also one of just six institutions (including Florida State, Texas, Oregon, Stanford and BYU) to have placed in the final men's standings at least five times.

 2013 saw New Mexico reach unprecedented success, highlighted by the men’s first-ever Mountain West Indoor Championship.
 Behind seven total individual titles and a program-record 15 all-conference selections, the UNM men secured their title.
 The ladies also performed admirably indoors, as Josephine Moultrie (800, mile) and Kendra Schaaf (5,000-meter run) won individual crowns en route to pacing the women to second.
 At the NCAA Indoor Championships, Luke Caldwell (the school record-holder in the indoor and outdoor 5K) and Floyd Ross garnered All-American nods.
 Outdoors, the women vied with nationally ranked San Diego State for the conference crown, but placed second.
 Still, the women generated one of their best showing outdoors as they scored the most points in program history, 145.5, since 1985.
 The men, despite finishing third in the team standings, erupted for seven individual titles.
 Caldwell and Ross again claimed All-American status at the NCAA Outdoor Championships.
 Gabe Aragon and Thomas Trujillo also earned Academic All-America nods.